High-Rise Invasion

 High-Rise Invasion (天空侵犯, Tenkū Shinpan) is a Japanese manga series written by Tsuina Miura and illustrated by Takahiro Oba.
 The series was serialized online in DeNA's Manga Box app from December 2013 to April 2019, with Kodansha compiling it into twenty-one tankōbon volumes.
 The manga is licensed in North America by Seven Seas Entertainment.
 A sequel manga titled High-Rise Invasion Arrive (天空侵犯arrive, Tenkū Shipan Arrive) was serialized in Kodansha's Magazine Pocket website and app from July 2019 to April 2021, with seven tankōbon volumes released.

 An original net animation (ONA) series adaptation produced by Zero-G streamed worldwide on Netflix in February 2021.

 Premise

-High school girl Yuri Honjō is transported to a world full of skyscrapers and suspension bridges connecting them.
-She then finds herself being hunted by mysterious figures wearing masks.
-She later discovers that her brother, Rika, is also trapped in this world.
-She thereupon encounters other teenagers in the same situation, but it is not clear if they will be friends or foes.
+High school student Yuri Honjo suddenly finds herself on the rooftop of a high-rise building in a surreal world consisting entirely of interconnected skyscrapers with no reachable ground.
+Hunted by mysterious masked figures, she must navigate the hostility to survive, find an escape, and locate her brother, Rika, who is also trapped in the same world.